The youngest of four children, Jim McDonough was born in Monticello,

-Now in its twelfth year, Jim's annual "Holiday Grande" concert tour has become a must-attend tradition for thousands of families each Christmas.
+Now in its thirteenth year, Jim's annual "Holiday Grande" concert tour has become a must-attend tradition for thousands of families each Christmas.
 The spectacular holiday stage production includes Jim at the grand piano, his 14-piece orchestra, a cast of singers and dancers, elaborate sets and costumes and the true spirit of